0xAX/asm/content/asm_3.md

 	;; Calculate the sum of the arguments.
 The result will be stored in the r10 register. add r10, r11

-    ;; Move sum value to the rax register. mov rax, r10
+    ;; Move the sum value to the rax register. mov rax, r10
 	;; Initialize counter by resetting it to 0.
 It will store the length of the result string. xor rcx, rcx